MichaelXavier/Bucketeer/README.md

 configuration to redis as JSON under the key "bucketeer:manager".
 Upon starting Bucketeer, it will reload this config.
 If the config somehow becomes hosed, you can always delete that key and Bucketeer will start fresh.

+If you need to run multiple, logically separate instances of Bucketeer, pass the -n flag to the executable to specify a namespace.
+This way, Bucketeer will persist and read from separate locations for each instance.

 Commands
 ========